harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

 hide_table_of_contents: false
 ---

-Instructions for installing the Netapp Astra Trident CSI driver into a Harvester cluster.

-This enables use of NetApp storage systems to store storage volumes usable by virtual machines running in Harvester.
+This article covers instructions for installing the Netapp Astra Trident CSI driver into a Harvester cluster, which enables NetApp storage systems to store storage volumes usable by virtual machines running in Harvester.

 The NetApp storage will be an option in addition to the normal Longhorn storage; it will not replace Longhorn.
 Virtual machine images will still be stored using Longhorn.